softwaremmm/gpas-tb-workflow/README.md

 | **6** Resistance Prediction | gnomonicus | Variants, mutations and effects of a specified (minos) VCF file | [tb-predict-pipeline](https://github.com/GlobalPathogenAnalysisService/tb-predict-pipeline) | oxfordmmm/gnomonicus:latest |
 | **7** Relatedness | Find Neighbour 5 | SNP distance calculation | [fn5_pipeline](https://github.com/GlobalPathogenAnalysisService/fn5_pipeline) | lhr.ocir.io/lrbvkel2wjot/oxfordmmm/fn5:latest |

+A machine readable list of the repositories required to run the full pipeline (not including Work Package 2 Decontamination / Human Read Removal) is [included in this repository](./includerepos.txt).

 Work package **1** is about upload, and **8** is about integration, so they're not in this table.

 ## Installation